steel-feel/balanceAlerts/README.md

 # Low Balance Alerts
-This project monitors the balances of Faucet, Solver and VSC accounts, trigger alerts to slack channel.
+This project monitors the balances of Ethereum accounts on configured EVM chains with threshold values.
+The alerts will be triggerred slack channel.

 ![alt text](./images/LowBalanceSlack.png)